Indian Bowl for Future Generations

 A young Ojibwe girl enjoys jingle-dress dancing.
 Some dresses include upwards of 200 jingles.
 In years past, the metal cones were often made from lids of snuff cans. (courtesy Dean Hall/Lakeland Times)

-Board President Remembers
+Board Member Remembers

 “Boozhoo”